-Retailers agree with leaders in the financial services, manufacturing and public sector that disruption is the new normal for businesses in Europe today.
+Retailers agree with leaders in the financial services, manufacturing and public sector that disruption is the new normal for businesses today.
 Across all industries, executives identified digitalization as a trend that is fundamentally redefining the way that organizations operate.

 Although most of today’s large retailers were not designed with the digital age in mind, they have now recognized the need to innovate and adapt rapidly, to maintain market share and keep up with new digital native competitors.
 Despite the challenges ahead, nearly three quarters of retailers surveyed told Fujitsu they are confident that digitalization can bring significant benefits, with co-creation and strategic collaboration being vital to success.